AlPha0ne1/Note/C programming/C programming.md

 ```
 # Create a program that calculates and outputs the number of win for the given team.

+sizeof operator in C is used to determine the size (in bytes) of a variable, data type, or data structure during compile time.
+It is particularly useful for memory management and portability across different systems.

 ```
 #include <stdio.h>